-The Xfinity xFi XB6, also known as the Arris TG3482G, is an advanced cable modem and router combo provided by Xfinity to its internet customers.
-With support for the latest networking technologies like DOCSIS 3.1 and WiFi 6, it promises fast internet speeds and broad home coverage.
+The Xfinity xFi XB6, also known as the Arris TG3482G (and Technicolor CGM4140COM), is an advanced cable modem and router combo provided by Xfinity to its internet customers.
+With support for modern cable technologies like DOCSIS 3.1 and dual‑band Wi‑Fi 5 (802.11ac Wave 2), it promises fast internet speeds and broad home coverage for many households.

-But is the XB6 worth getting over buying your own compatible modem, especially given the $14 per month rental fee?
+But is the XB6 worth getting over buying your own compatible modem, especially given the typical $15 per month equipment rental fee on plans where it’s itemized?
 This complete guide on the Xfinity gateway provides an in-depth review of its features, performance, pros, and cons to help you decide.
+If you want Wi‑Fi 6 or Wi‑Fi 6E, note that those are on newer gateways (XB7 and XB8, respectively), and some 2025 plans bundle equipment at no extra monthly line item.

 However, If you’re tech-savvy and want to choose and install your own modem, have full ownership and control, and possibly save money in the long run, buying a compatible modem/router outright might be a better choice.